AF-Cyberlabs/ncsa-sqc-03-memory-forensics/README.md

 ### Conclusion

 Multiple independent forensic artifacts demonstrate that Nmap was downloaded and subsequently executed.
 The recovered console output indicates attempted UDP network reconnaissance within a private network; however, the recovered output shows that the scans did not complete successfully.

+## Network Traffic Analysis

+### Artifact

+* **File:** `suspicious_activity.pcapng`
+* **Tool:** Wireshark

+### Findings

+Analysis of the packet capture identified TCP communications between `10.0.2.19` and `10.0.2.20` over **TCP port 21 (FTP)**.

+This network activity correlates with browser artifacts showing the download of the FileZilla FTP client.
+While the packet capture confirms communication with an FTP service, it does not by itself identify the specific client application used.

+### Correlated Evidence

+* Browser history contained visits to the FileZilla download page.
+* Browser download history confirmed retrieval of the FileZilla installer.
+* Packet capture showed FTP communication over TCP port 21.